More AlumniKathryn Berlin

 Megan Gilligan, PhD

-Megan Gilligan is an assistant professor in the Department of Human Development and Family Studies and a faculty associate of the Gerontology program at Iowa State University.
+Megan Gilligan is an assistant professor in the Department of Human Development and Family Science and a faculty associate of the Gerontology program at Iowa State University.
 Dr. Gilligan’s research focuses on the association between family relationships and well-being, with particular interest in parent-child and sibling relationships in the middle and later years.

 What do you remember about your time in the Center on Aging and the Life Course?